 When vacationing in Hawaii, Duke’s Waikiki is a great place to relax and take in the views while dining on some tropical goodness.
 Located right on Waikiki Beach, Duke’s is in a prime spot to watch people and the waves.
 The atmosphere is laid-back and the food is wonderful.
 I highly recommend a meal at Duke’s.
 For things to do in Waikiki, see my posts on Honolulu Zoo, the Waikiki Aquarium, and things to do with kids in Waikiki.
 Happy travels!

 P.S.
 Are you ready to finally take your dream vacation?
-Our FREE “Bucket List to Been There, Done That” worksheet can help you make it a reality.
+Our FREE worksheet will help you make it a reality.
 Grab it in the box below and start planning today!
+Plus, as a bonus, you’ll receive our weekly email newsletter full of travel tips, advice, and inspiration.